neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.client.renderer.block.model`
     - `BakedQuad` now takes in an `int` representing the light emission
-        - `emitsLight`, `getLightEmission` - Returns the light emission of a quad.
+        - `getLightEmission` - Returns the light emission of a quad.
     - `BlockElement` now takes in an `int` representing the light emission
     - `FaceBakery#bakeQuad` now takes in an `int` representing the light emission